 An immersion blender is a hand-held blender that looks a lot like a wand.
-It has a long drive shaft that can be submerged in liquids.
-Best know for pureeing soups, immersion blenders can be used to make dressings, salsas, whipped cream, and more.
-Immersion blenders are popular with cooks because they allow you to blend things, without having to transfer them to another appliance or container, which saves you time and leaves you with fewer dishes to wash.
+It has a long driveshaft that can be submerged in liquids.
+Best known for pureeing soups, immersion blenders can be used to make dressings, salsas, whipped cream, and more.
+These gadgets are popular with cooks because they allow you to blend things, without having to transfer them to another appliance or container.
+This saves time and results in fewer dishes to wash.
 If you don't have an immersion blender, don't worry.
 There are other appliances and techniques that you can use to achieve the same result.
 See below for suggested substitutes for a variety of popular recipes that call for an immersion blender.

 Mixing Eggs and Cream

 Some cooks like to use an immersion blender to mix eggs and batters or to whip cream.
 While this can be convenient and easy, a hand mixer will also do the job; it has the added bonus of whipping in a bit more air, so you get a fluffier end product.
 If you have one of the fancy, multi-blade blenders, you can also use it to whip batters and cream.

 Smoothies made from fruit, vegetables, yogurt, nuts, and other wholesome ingredients are becoming increasingly popular.
 Some immersion blenders come with close-fitting containers that make whipping up a smoothie a relatively easy task, but you can use a blender to get the same results.

 Buying an Immersion Blender